Exopy/exopy/docs/source/dev_guide/measure.rst

 - If a make_view method has been declared then one needs to create the associated widget which should inherit of |Container|.
+  The syntax of the make_view is defined in the |BaseToolDeclaration| class.

 .. note ::